momoka0122y/draft-settings-enable-websockets/draft-momoka-httpbis-settings-enable-websockets.md

 Default: 0

-Status: permanent

-Specification: This document

-Change Controller: IETF

-Contact: HTTP Working Group (ietf-http-wg@w3.org)

-## HTTP2
-This document registers a new entry in the "HTTP/2 Settings" registry (Section 11.1 of {{HTTP2}}).

-Code: TBD

-Name: SETTINGS_ENABLE_ENABLE_WEBSOCKETS

-Default: 0

-Status: permanent
+Status: provisional

-Specification: This document
+Reference: This document

-Change Controller: IETF
+Change Controller: Momoka Yamamoto (IETF if this document is approved)

-Contact: HTTP Working Group (ietf-http-wg@w3.org)
+Contact: Momoka Yamamoto (HTTP_WG; HTTP working group; ietf-http-wg@w3.org if this document is approved)

 --- back